 In the meantime, beat the eggs in a separate bowl, season with a little salt and pepper and keep ready.
 Here is where the difference in the two methods start.
 If your skillet is big enough, add the egg mixture to the pan and turn the heat right down so that the frittata cooks through without burning.
 If your are using the oven method, butter your Pyrex dish and add the potato and onions to the dish, spreading it evenly.

-Add the eggs to the dish and place in oven for about 20-30 minutes.
+Add the eggs to the dish and place in the oven for about 20-30 minutes.
 The middle of the frittata in both cases must be just set when touched.
 If you are making it on the stove top in the skillet, cover the pan with a sheet of foil so that the top of the fritata also cooks.
 Once the frittata is ready, sprinkle the parsley and chopped chili over the top and serve with a green salad and some homemade bread.

-with permission of My Easy Cooking.
+Reprinted with permission of My Easy Cooking.